 One of the primary goals of healthcare reform was to enable small businesses to provide affordable healthcare options for their businesses.
 Effective in 2010, small businesses were empowered with tax credits for their contributions towards employee healthcare plans.
 This applies to any employer who contributes 50% or more towards employee health costs.

-Starting in 2014, individuals and families will be eligible for a tax credit for healthcare coverage purchased through a health insurance exchange.
+Individuals and families will be eligible for a tax credit for healthcare coverage purchased through a health insurance exchange.
 This part of the law is relatively flexible, since it is refundable and can also be paid in advance to the health insurance company to cover premium costs.

 Many real estate professionals successfully manage their own businesses with employees or work independently.
 Either way, it’s important to evaluate the coming tax changes and how they’ll impact you both individually and professionally.

 REALTORS Benefits® Program has partnered with SASid (Smart and Simple insurance development) to help NAR member navigate their health insurance options.
 SASid’s teams of licensed representatives have helped thousands of members nationally enroll in member insurance programs.
 Visit www.Realtorsinsurancemarketplace.com or call toll free: 1-877-267-3752 (M-F 7am to 7pm CST).